Carolyn C. Meltzer, MD

 An ardent supporter of identifying opportunities for professionals of all backgrounds, Dr. Meltzer was named the inaugural chair of RSNA’s Committee on Diversity and Inclusion in 2018.
 She serves on the American College of Radiology (ACR) Commission for Women and Diversity and the Steering Committee of the Association of American Medical Colleges Group on Women in Medicine and Science.
 She also developed and implemented a program to enrich diversity, equity and inclusion at Emory.

 Dr. Meltzer is a past president of both the American Society of Neuroradiology and the Academy for Radiology and Biomedical Imaging Research.
 Reflective of her commitment to academic medicine, Dr. Meltzer has held numerous national leadership roles and served on professional and advisory boards, including the advisory council for the National Institute for Biomedical Imaging and Bioengineering, the ACR board of chancellors, the Association of University Radiologists Board of Directors, and the International Society of Strategic Studies in Radiology Executive Committee.
 She served as inaugural chair of the ACR Commission on Research.
-She serves on the board of directors of the GE-AUR Radiology Research Academic Fellowships, as secretary-treasurer of the Society of Chairs of Academic Radiology Departments, and as chair of the Coalition for Imaging and Bioengineering Research.
+She serves on the board of directors, as president-elect of the Society of Chairs of Academic Radiology Departments.

 Dr. Meltzer earned her medical degree from The Johns Hopkins School of Medicine in Baltimore, Maryland, and completed her fellowship at The Johns Hopkins Hospital.
 She began her career at the University of Pittsburgh in Pennsylvania and was named medical director of the PET Facility in 1998 and chief of neuroradiology and vice chair of research in the department of radiology in 2002.
 While there, she was engaged in neuroscience and oncologic imaging research and oversaw the clinical evaluation of the world’s first combined human PET/CT scanner.